With rents 40% lower than Paris and meals for €13, Lisbon’s 2026 cost of living shocks first-time visitors.

 Housing and Renting in Lisbon

-Here is an outline of the average monthly rent cost of living in Lisbon in 2025, according to Numbeo:
+Here is an outline of the average rent in Lisbon Portugal in 2026, according to Numbeo:

 • 1-bedroom apartment in the city center: €1,402.26